huggingface/blog/cinepile2.md

 ### Evaluations

-We evaluated both previously tested models and 16 new Video-LLMs on the modified test set.
-The results showed:
+After testing both previously evaluated models and 16 new Video-LLMs on the modified test set, we’ve highlighted the top performers in the figure below.
+Here’s what the results show:

 * **Gemini 1.5 Pro** led among commercial Vision Language Models (VLMs)
   * Excelled particularly in "Setting and Technical Analysis"
   * Best performance on visually-driven questions about movie environments and character interactions

 * **GPT-based models** showed competitive performance
-  * Strongest in "Narrative and Plot Analysis"
+  * Strong in "Narrative and Plot Analysis"
   * Performed well on questions about storylines and character interactions

 * **Gemini 1.5 Flash**, a lighter version of Gemini 1.5 Pro